PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 The workflow with `forklift` for developing/testing OS customizations, such as new package deployments or non-standard configurations of existing package deployments or substitutions of existing package deployments, is as follows:

-- Initialize a custom pallet based on (i.e. layered over) an existing pallet, using the `forklift dev pallet init` command (e.g. `forklift dev pallet init ~/custom-pallet --from github.com/PlanktoScope/pallet-standard@stable --as github.com/ethanjli/custom-pallet` to make a new directory `custom-pallet` which will be a customization of the latest stable version of the [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard) pallet, and which can be published to `github.com/ethanjli/custom-pallet`).
-(Note: the `forklift dev pallet init` command is not yet implemented, and pallet layering is not yet implemented; currently, pallets can only be created from scratch or as forks of existing pallets.)
+- Initialize a custom pallet based on (i.e. layered over) an existing pallet, using the `forklift pallet init` command (e.g. `forklift pallet init --from github.com/PlanktoScope/pallet-standard@stable --as github.com/ethanjli/custom-pallet` to make a starter which will be a customization of the latest stable version of the [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard) pallet, and which can be published to `github.com/ethanjli/custom-pallet`).
+(Note: the `forklift pallet init` command is not yet implemented, and pallet layering is not yet implemented; currently, pallets can only be created manually via the filesystem by cloning from an existing Git repository.)

-- Optionally, create new Forklift packages with definitions of Docker Compose applications (and/or, in the future, systemd services and OS configuration files) and configure their deployment, by creating particular files in the pallet (e.g. in particular subdirectories of the `~/custom-pallet` directory).
+- Optionally, create new Forklift packages with definitions of Docker Compose applications and/or systemd services and/or OS configuration files, and configure the deployment of those packages by creating particular files in the pallet.

-- Optionally, add published Forklift repositories to the pallet with the `forklift dev pallet add-repo` command (e.g. `forklift dev pallet add-repo github.com/ethanjli/pallet-example-minimal@main`), so that one or more packages provided by those repositories can be deployed with the pallet by creating one or more package deployment configuration files for each package.
-The `forklift dev pallet add-repo` command is also used to upgrade or downgrade the version of the Forklift repository used by the pallet.
+- Optionally, add published Forklift repositories to the pallet with the `forklift pallet add-repo` command (e.g. `forklift pallet add-repo github.com/ethanjli/pallet-example-minimal@main`), so that one or more packages provided by those repositories can be deployed with the pallet by creating one or more package deployment configuration files for each package.
+The `forklift pallet add-repo` command is also used to upgrade or downgrade the version of the Forklift repository used by the pallet.

 - Optionally, add one or more files which override files from the existing pallet, in order to override the configurations specified by those files.
+(Note: file overrides are not yet implemented, because they are part of pallet layering functionality which is not yet implemented.)

-- Test out the pallet with the `forklift dev pallet apply` command, which updates the OS to match the configuration of Forklift package deployments specified by the pallet.
-(Note: currently, you may first need to run the `forklift dev pallet cache-all` command, to download Forklift repositories and pallets required by your customized pallet.
-In the future, by default this step will be included as part of the `forklift dev pallet apply` command.)
+- Stage the pallet to be applied on the next boot of the PlanktoScope OS, with the `forklift pallet stage` command; when Forklift applies a pallet, it makes the PlanktoScope OS match the configuration of Forklift package deployments specified by the pallet.

 - Use `git` to commit changes and (ideally) push them to GitHub, in order to publish your customizations for other people to try out.